eq19/feed/_drafts/identition_zone.md

 2. Plane/shapes
 3. Depth
 4. Time
 5. Alternate world (we could measure similarities and differences of what might have been).
-Some theories state that light is nothing but ripples of vibrations in the fifth dimension.
 6. A plane of possible worlds that start with the same conditions (example: the Big Bang).
 Theoretically, if you were to master the sixth and seventh dimensions, you could travel through time.
 7. Access to different worlds with different initial conditions.
 Here, everything would have happened differently, including the beginning conditions (one universe started with the Big Bang, another with the Oscillating Universe theory).
 8. This dimension is similar to the seventh.
 There are multiple universes that all started differently and histories that branch out infinitely.